patrickphat/Mi-Card-Flutter/README.md

-Mi Card, the first info app to get start with Flutter!
+Mi Card, the first profile app that you can create to have the first taste with Flutter!

 ![img](images/mi-card.png)